TPRU-India/taxcalc/TESTING.md

 -----------------------------

-If you are adding an enhancement that expands the capabilities of pitaxcalc-demo, then all the tests you can run should pass before you submit a pull request containing the enhancement.
+If you are adding an enhancement that expands the capabilities of taxcalc, then all the tests you can run should pass before you submit a pull request containing the enhancement.
 In addition, it would be highly desirable to add a test to the pytest suite, which is located in the ```taxcalc/tests``` directory, that somehow checks that your enhancement is working as you expect it to work.

-On the other hand, if you think you have found a bug in the pitaxcalc-demo source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result (that is, the test fails because the result is incorrect).
+On the other hand, if you think you have found a bug in the taxcalc source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result (that is, the test fails because the result is incorrect).
 Then change the source code to fix the bug and